Kazmirchuk/nats-tcl/README.md

 ## Supported features
 - Publish and subscribe to messages
-- Synchronous and asynchronous requests (optimized: under the hood a single wildcard subscription is used for all requests, like in cnats)
+- Synchronous and asynchronous requests (optimized: under the hood a single wildcard subscription is used for all requests)
 - Queue groups
+- Client-side validation of subjects
 - Standard `configure` interface with many options
 - Automatic reconnection in case of network or server failure
 - While the client is trying to reconnect, outgoing messages are buffered in memory and will be flushed as soon as the connection is restored